Bank Of Africa

 Pre Seed Round in 2022

-Kouncel is an innovative online legal education platform based in the MENA region, specifically catering to lawyers and enterprises.
-It offers a wide range of custom-made courses tailored for litigators in Egypt and the Gulf, covering areas such as arbitration, litigation drafting, corporate law, intellectual property, and finance.
-The platform emphasizes interactive learning, allowing legal professionals to deepen their understanding of complex legal concepts through video content and practical exercises.
-By providing modern and accessible education, Kouncel aims to enhance the skills of legal practitioners in the region.
+Kouncel is an innovative online legal education platform based in the MENA region, dedicated to enhancing the skills of lawyers and enterprises through modern learning methodologies.
+The platform offers tailored courses specifically designed for litigators in Egypt and the Gulf, covering a range of subjects including arbitration, litigation drafting, corporate law, intellectual property, and both banking and non-banking finance.
+Kouncel employs an interactive approach that allows legal professionals to engage with the material effectively, utilizing video content to facilitate the practical application of legal concepts.
+This unique educational resource aims to elevate the standards of legal practice in the region by providing accessible and advanced training opportunities.

 AMEA Power